Mirko Jozić

 Mirko Jozić ([mǐːrko jǒːzitɕ]; born 8 April 1940) is a Croatian retired professional football manager and player.

 Managerial career

-As manager, he won the 1987 FIFA World Youth Championship in Chile with the Yugoslavia under-20 national team composed of famous names such as Zvonimir Boban, Predrag Mijatović, Robert Prosinečki and Davor Šuker.
+As manager, he won the 1987 FIFA World Youth Championship in Chile with the Yugoslavia under-20 national team composed of famous names such as Robert Jarni, Igor Štimac, Zvonimir Boban, Robert Prosinečki and Davor Šuker.

 He coached Chilean side Colo-Colo between 1989 and 1993, winning the Copa Libertadores in 1991.
 Jozić is the first European to have won the Copa Libertadores.

 He led the Croatia national team at the 2002 FIFA World Cup.